Matthewb234/CSE110-github-pages/index.md

 ## Me (Matthew Beaudin):
 > Pronounced ***Math-ew*** ***Bo-din***

 I am a third year CS major.
 I transfered into UCSD this year from Cosumnes River College which is just outside of Sacramento, CA. I really like playing games, watching anime, working on coding projects, and building model kits (mainly gundams).
-I started programming about 8 years ago and I still remember the first line of code I ever wrote 'System.out.println("Hello, World!");' which I'm sure is similar to a lot of other peoples.
+I started programming about 8 years ago and I still remember the first line of code I ever wrote `System.out.println("Hello World!");` which I'm sure is similar to a lot of other peoples.
 You can find my contact information [here](#contact-info)

 The languages I have the most experience with are:
 1. Python